DSC-Galgotias/HacktoberFest-Projects-2021/CV-screener/README.md

-# Music PLayist Webapp
+# CV SCANNER

-### Hey everyone 👋 Glad to see you here! 😄
+### Hey buddy 👋 Glad to see you here! 😄

 ## Description
-It is a web app which keeps all your favourite music tracks in the form of playlists. 🎶
+It is a web app which gives the details about the candidates applied for a particular job.

 ## Technologies